 Design and Build Procurement System

-Design and build system is called as an integrated system.
+Design and build is known as an integrated system.
+It is also a great way to manage multiple tasks of the projects at once.
 In this procurement method, One Party (Contractor) shall do both design and construction phases.
 Thus, Designing and contracting both stages can be done parallel.
 As well as that, construction can start before all the detailed designs are completed.
 There is a single contract between the client and the Contractor, and the Contractor is responsible for design and construction.
 This system is usually done with a lump sum fixed-price basis.

 There are four variants in the design and build system.